nadu-pitt/nadu-pitt.github.io/pub.md

 ## Peer-reviewed Conference Papers {#bm2}
 <p></p>

+20. Ding, Y., Jia, L., & **Du, N.** (2024).
+One Size Does Not Fit All: Designing and Evaluating Criticality-Adaptive Displays in Highly Automated Vehicles. *The 2024 CHI Conference on Human Factors in Computing Systems*.

+19. Zhang, Y., Awad, E., Frank, M. R., Liu, P., & **Du, N.** (2024).
+Understanding Human-machine Cooperation in Game-theoretical Driving Scenarios amid Mixed Traffic. *The 2024 CHI
+Conference on Human Factors in Computing Systems*.

+18. Ling, S., Yue Wan, Xiaowei Jia, & **Du, N.** (2024).
+Improving Explainable Object-induced Model through Uncertainty for Automated Vehicles. *The 2024 ACM/IEEE International Con- ference on Human-Robot Interaction*. \[[DOI](https://doi.org/10.1145/3610977.3634973)\].

+17. Ling, S., Zhang, Y., & **Du, N.** (2023).
+Impacts of AI-Generated Con dence and Explanations on Task Performance and Trust in Human-autonomy Teaming. *In Proceedings of the 67th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Washington, DC.
+October. \[[DOI](https://doi.org/10.1177/21695067231195002)\].

+16. Jia, L., & **Du, N.** (2023).
+Effects of traffic conditions on driver takeover performance and situational awareness. *In Proceedings of the 67th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Washington, DC.
+October. \[[DOI](https://doi.org/10.1177/21695067231192292)\].

+15. Ding, Y., Jia, L., & **Du, N.** (2023).
+Designing for Trust and Situational Awareness in Automated Vehicles: Effects of Information Type and Error Type. *In Proceedings of the 67th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Washington, DC.
+October. \[[DOI](https://doi.org/10.1177/21695067231192406)\].

+14. Sharma, A., & **Du, N.** (2023).
+Exploratory Analysis of Automated Vehicle Crashes Using an NLP Pipeline. *In Proceedings of the 67th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Washington, DC.
+October. \[[DOI](https://doi.org/10.1177/21695067231194987)\].

 13. Zhang, Y., Ling, S., Awad, E., Frank, M. R., & **Du, N.** (2023, April).
 Driving Next to Automated Vehicles: Emergent Human-machine Cooperation in Mixed Traffic.
-In Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems (pp. 1-7).
+In Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems (pp. 1-7). \[[DOI](https://doi.org/10.1145/3544549.3585690)\].

 12. Pesaru, V., **Du, N.** (2022).
 Investigating the Effects of Driver Factors on Crash Involvement using SHRP2 Naturalistic Driving Study Dataset. *In Proceedings of the 66th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
 Atlanta, GA.
-October.
+October. \[[DOI](https://doi.org/10.1177/107118132266152)\].

 11. **Du, N.**, Wu, X., Misu, T., Akash, K. (2022).
 A Preliminary Study of Modeling Driver Situational Awareness based on SEEV and ACT-R Models. *In Proceedings of the 66th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
 Atlanta, GA.
-October.
+October. \[[DOI](https://doi.org/10.1177/1071181322661246)\].

 10. **Du, N.**, Zhou, F., Tilbury, D., Robert, L. P., & Yang, X. J. (2021).
 Designing Alert Systems in Takeover Transitions: The Effects of Display Information and Modality. *13th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI '21)*.
 September 13--14, 2021, Virtual Event, Leeds, UK. \[[DOI](https://doi.org/10.1145/3409118.3475155)\].